HackerYou/HYFallBootcamp2014/2-JavaScript/05-arrays-methods.md

 `var theArray = ["Homer likes pie", 34, { name: "First", age: 66 } ]`

-1. Retrieve the 2nd value in the array.
+1. Retrieve the 2nd value in the array.s
 2. Update the first value to `"Homer likes beer"`
 3. Retrieve the age property of the object in the array.
 4. Update the name property of the object in the array to `"Jack"`.